Military history of Algeria: World War II

-During World War II, Algeria, along with French North Africa, were under the control of Nazi Germany and Vichy France.
+During World War II, Algeria, along with the remainder of North Africa, was occupied by Nazi Germany.
 On November 8, 1942, the Allies launched the first major offensive of the war codenamed Operation Torch.

-Allied Forces led by Dwight D. Eisenhower landed on the northern beaches and advanced south against an army of 60,000 Vichy troops.
-The Allies retook Morocco along with Algeria, establishing the liberation of northern Africa.
+Allied Forces led by Dwight D. Eisenhower landed on the northern beaches and advanced south against an army of 60,000 German troops.
+The Allies retook Morocco along with Algeria, establishing the liberation of North Africa.

 During the War, large numbers of both Muslim and European Algerians served with Free France.
 Algerian troops particularly distinguished themselves as part of the French Expeditionary Corps under General Alphonse Juin, during the Italian campaign of 1943 and the Allied invasion of southern France in 1944.

 An estimated 134,000 Algerian-born soldiers were mobilized during World War II, of which 18,000 died while liberating Europe.

 War of Independence

-The Algerian War of Independence was a series of uprisings and guerilla warfare by Algerian Nationalists against the French administration and army, the pied-noir community of European descent, and pro-French Muslim militias (Harkis).
+The Algerian War of Independence was a series of uprisings and guerrilla warfare by Algerian Nationalists against the French administration and army, the pied-noir community of European descent, and pro-French Muslim militias (Harkis).
 During the war the French Fourth Republic collapsed and Charles de Gaulle established a new Republic.
 Algeria gained independence in 1962 with Ahmed Ben Bella as the first President.
 The conflict has had a lasting impact on France and Algeria because of the atrocities committed on both sides.

 The nationalist National Liberation Army (NLA) (see below) came to number about 150,000 lightly armed troops by 1962, serving both in Algeria and beyond its borders.
 The bulk of actual fighting was carried out by varying numbers of "internal" irregular fighters who comprised six regional commands.
 While beaten in most direct clashes, notably after 1957, the poorly equipped and outnumbered internal forces were able to maintain an effective opposition to a French Army of nearly half a million troops, throughout an extended struggle that cost up to a million Algerian lives.